-There are those interested in or involved in vocational ministry who want to pursue postgraduate study, but pursuing a 90 hour M.Div. is impractical or not desired.
-The 48 hour Master of Arts in Local Church Ministry is a wonderful option!
+There are those interested in or involved in vocational ministry who want to pursue postgraduate study, but pursuing a 90-hour M.Div. is impractical or undesirable.
+The 48-hour Master of Arts in Local Church Ministry is a wonderful alternative!
 It includes theology and hermeneutics, spiritual formation and prayer, and a variety of practical ministry courses.
 The M.A. in Local Church Ministry offers a Women's Leadership and Camp Administration concentration.

 The following types of students are encouraged to consider this program:

 This is a terminal degree program for those who do not plan to pursue a Doctor of Ministry degree in the future.

 Examples of courses in this major:

 This course is intended to provide students who are not in an intercultural ministry program with an understanding of the elements of culture and how they affect biblical ministry in intercultural and multicultural contexts.
 It is designed to help Christian workers become more effective in those contexts, as their understanding permits them to shape their ministry to penetrate other cultures more deeply and apply God’s Word more accurately.